xoxys/wp-github-comment/_docs/content/_index.md

 ## Usage

+{{< hint type=important >}}
+Due to the nature of this plugin, a secret for the GitHub token may need to be exposed for pull request events in Woodpecker.
+Please be careful with this option, as a malicious actor may submit a pull request that exposes your secrets.
+Do not disclose secrets to PRs in public environments without further protection.
+{{< /hint >}}

 {{< hint type=note >}}
 Only pull request events are supported by this plugin.
 Running the plugin on other events will result in an error.
 {{< /hint >}}